fluxusfrequency/blog/setting-up-a-clientside-js-project-with-gulp-and-browserify.md

 ```

-There's one more thing we'll need to do before we can run our Gulp tasks, which is to make sure we actually have `index.js` files in each of the folders we've told Gulp to look at.
+There's one more thing we'll need to do before we can run our `gulp` tasks, which is to make sure we actually have `index.js` files in each of the folders we've it to look at, so it doesn't raise an error.
 Add one to the `client` and `test/client` folders.

-Now, we should be able to run `gulp browserify-client` and see new `build/car-finder.js` and `public/javascripts/car-finder.js` files.
-In the same way, `gulp browserify-test` should create a `build/client-test.js` file.
+Now, when we run `gulp browserify-client` from the command line, we see new `build/car-finder.js` and `public/javascripts/car-finder.js` files.
+In the same way, `gulp browserify-test` creates a `build/client-test.js` file.

 ## More Testing

 Now that we have Browserify set up, we can finish getting our test environment up and running.
 Let's define a `test` Gulp task and add it to our `watch`.
-Since we can now add the `browserify-test` task as a dependency for the `test` task, our `watch` will just run `test`, and the test files will be browserified automatically.
+We'll add `browserify-test` as a dependency for the `test` task, so our `watch` will just require `test`.
 We should also update our watch to run the tests whenever we change any of the app _or_ test files.

 ```javascript
 gulp.task('test', ['lint-test', 'browserify-test'], function() {